CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 <img src="images/architectureDiagram.png"/>
 > Figure 1: Architecture Diagram

-Linenux is made up of 6 main components.
+Linenux follows the Model-View-Controller (MVC) pattern which is made up of 3 main components.

+1. **Model** is where Linenux's data objects are stored.
+It is independent from the view and controller.
+2. **View** is the window that our user sees and interacts with.
+It updates whenever there are changes to the model.
+3. **Controller** is the decision maker and the glue between model and view.

 1. **Main** - Sets up the main application window during program's startup.
 2. **UI** - Regulates user interaction and display.